TaalayDev/constellation_catcher/README.md

 git clone https://github.com/TaalayDev/constellation_catcher.git
 ```

+2. This project uses Firebase for analytics and crash reporting.
+To enable Firebase, create a new project on the [Firebase Console](https://console.firebase.google.com/), download the `google-services.json` and `GoogleService-Info.plist` files, and place them in the `android/app` and `ios/Runner` directories, respectively.
+If you don't want to use Firebase, remove the Firebase dependencies from the `pubspec.yaml` and Firebase initialization code from the `main.dart` file.

-2. Install dependencies:
+3. Install dependencies:
 ```bash
 flutter pub get
 ```

-3. Run the app:
+4. Run the app:
 ```bash
 flutter run
 ```